sydneysegal/final/README.md

 5. Add a title to Column F: "DEATH RATE"
 6. In cell F2, write the formula =$D$2/$B$2 (divides the number of deaths by the number of cases)
 7. Double click square in the bottom of the cell to copy the formula down the length of the column
-8. Convert the decimals to percentages by clicking "format as %" in the Google Sheets tool bar
+8. Convert the decimals to percentages by clicking "Format as %" in the Google Sheets tool bar
 9. To find the highest death rate, sort column F from Z-->A by clicking on the down arrow at the top of the column
 10. **_Placer County had the highest infant death rate of 33.33% in 2014 (1 in 3 cases died); only 4 counties had any deaths (1 each)_**